riaxkhan007/RhombixTechnologies_Tasks_02_Docker/Docker/README.md

-Rhombix Technologies – DevOps Task 2
-Containerization with Docker

-Intern Name: Riaz Ud Din
-Domain: DevOps Internship
-Organization: Rhombix Technologies
+ Docker Task – Rhombix Technologies Internship

+ 📘 Task Overview
+This project is part of my DevOps internship at **@Rhombix Technologies**.
+The goal is to containerize a Node.js application using **Docker**, build a custom image, and push it to **Docker Hub**.

+---

- Task Description
+ 🧠 Project Description

-This project demonstrates containerization using Docker.
-A simple Node.js application was built, containerized, and deployed locally, then pushed to Docker Hub.
+A simple Node.js web application that returns: